circleci/circleci-docs/jekyll/_docs/continuous-deployment-with-aws-ec2-container-service.md

 There's actually three more bits of information that we set for the CLI however you won't find it in the repo due to privacy reasons.
 We set the environment variables `AWS_ACCOUNT_ID`, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY`.
-The latter to variables will be automatically picked up by the CLI and used to grant us access to our AWS resources.
+The latter two variables will be automatically picked up by the CLI and used to grant us access to our AWS resources.
 The account ID will be used as a prefix for our private Docker repository URL.